Italian Cream Cake

-- Bake for 25-30 minutes or till toothpick inserted into cake comes out clean.
+- Bake for 25-30 minutes or till a toothpick inserted into the cake comes out clean.
 Cool for 10 minutes, then remove cakes from pans to wire racks to finish cooling.

 - Make frosting.
 Mix butter and cream cheese.
 Add powdered sugar, vanilla and nuts, if using.
 Drizzle in a little milk till frosting is a good spreading consistency.
 Frost between layers.
 Sprinkle top with more coconut, if desired.